The protection of avocado trees against frosts is a critical concern for farmers, especially in regions with Mediterranean climates like Chile.

 Technological solutions 2024

-For more efficient and sustainable protection, at Tierraverde we offer two technologies
+For more efficient and sustainable protection, we at Tierraverde offer two technologies

 Water-based solution: Pulsator 205™ & PulseMax 360

-Electric-based solution: Frost Tower 3-22
+Electricity-based solution: Anti-frost Tower 3-22

-Specialized consulting
+Specialized advisory